-Short track speed skater Li Jianrou won the women's 500-meter race, beating Italy's Ariana Fontana and South Korea's Park Sueng-Hi.
-In the women's 1,000-meter speed skating event, China's Zhang Hong beat two Dutch skaters for the top spot.
+Short track speedskater Li Jianrou won the women's 500-meter race, beating Italy's Ariana Fontana and South Korea's Park Sueng-Hi.
+In the women's 1,000-meter speedskating event, China's Zhang Hong beat out two Dutch skaters for the top spot.

 In skiing, American freestylers dominated the first-ever Olympic slopestyle competition, sweeping the top three spots.
 Joss Christensen won the gold medal, with Gus Kenworthy taking silver and Nicholas Goepper earning bronze.

-Poland's Justyna Kowalczyk won gold in the women's 10-kilometer cross country skiing race, and sharp-shooting French biathlete Martin Fourcade won the 20-kilometer individual gold.
+Poland's Justyna Kowalczyk won gold in the women's 10-kilometer cross country skiing race.

-In the final medals event of the day, Germany remained dominant on the luge track in the new team relay competition, which involves one women's, one men's and one doubles run in succession.
+Elsewhere, Germany continued its dominance on the luge track in the new team relay competition, which involves one women's, one men's and one doubles run in succession.

 Natalie Geisenberger, Felix Loch and the pairing of Tobias Wendl and Tobias Arlt finished first in the relay, giving the Germans gold medals in all four of the luge events so far in Sochi.

-On the ice, the top men's hockey teams -- Russia, the United States and Canada -- played for the first time in these Games Thursday.
-Russia beat Slovenia, 5-2, and the U.S. routed Slovakia, 7-1.
-Canada opened defense of its gold medal four years ago by defeating Norway 3-1.
+On the ice, the top men's hockey teams -- Russia, the United States and Canada -- faced off for the first time Thursday.
+Russia beat Slovenia and the U.S. topped Slovakia.
+Canada is playing Norway.

-In other developments, Russian figure skater Evgeny Plushenko pulled out of the men's individual figure skating competition Thursday.
-Plushenko, a two-time gold medalist, was seen clutching his back during warmups before he announced his withdrawal from the event.
+In other news, Russian figure skater Evgeny Plushenko pulled out of the men's individual figure skating competition Thursday.
+Plushenko, who has won four Olympic medals, including two golds, was seen clutching his back during warmups before announcing his withdrawal from the event.